GillWrites/rock-rankers-api/docs/Tutorials/tutorial-get-band.md

 Expect this tutorial to take about 10 minutes to complete.

-### Before starting
+## 🚀  Before starting

-Complete the [Environment set-up tutorial](./rock-rankers%20environment%20set-up.md) topic on the development system before starting this tutorial.
+Complete the [Rock-Rankers quickstart tutorial](./rock-rankers-environment-set-up.md) topic on your development system before starting this tutorial.

-### Find all bands
+## 🤘 Find all bands

 Use the `GET` method to retrieve band information from the `bands` resource.

-1. Make sure the local json server is running.
-Start it with this command in the terminal if needed.
+1. Make sure the local JSON server is running.
+Start the server with this command in the terminal, if needed.

    ```shell
    cd <your-github-workspace>/rock-rankers-api/api